How do you create a hybrid/HyFlex learning environment to teach the “contact sport” of entrepreneurship?

 Master Class Presenters:

-Vimala Palaniswamy, Director MIT Bootcamps, demonstrating how MIT deliver bootcamps in the virtual world
+Vimala Palaniswamy, former Director MIT Bootcamps, demonstrating how MIT deliver bootcamps in the virtual world

 Dr Grainne Oates, founder of Quitch education software demonstrating how to use digital tool Quitch in teaching E&I